urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/kt/ktwt.md

 ketwut, `^?`, %ktwt
 ============================

-Used to convert a [core]() whose context is unreadable (aka a %gold core) to a core both of whose context and sample are unreadable (aka a %lead core).
-XX
+Used to convert a [core]() to a core whose both context and sample are unreadable (aka a `%lead` core).
+This is primarily used on cores which have no sample, in which case it's equivalent to `^|` and `^&`.
+It's useful in allowing cores with different contexts to be considered of the same type.

 Produces
 --------